 Concepts adapts very nicely to your individual workflow and project needs.
 Let’s look at the Settings panel:

 Your creative space needs to be comfortable so your ideas can be wild and crazy.
 Concepts includes a number of familiar working backgrounds, from paper to transparency.
 We've included everything we've had requests for.
 Select your favorite from the Settings menu, and we'll apply it until you say otherwise.
+There’s also an option for “Custom Color” at the beginning of the scrolling menu.

 It's worth mentioning that your paper type (texture) affects certain types of strokes, like Watercolor, for a more realistic appearance.